ojosproject/website/public/static/data/welcome-home.md

 ## What about `ojos.calejvaldez.com`?

-The deprecated subomain will still be available and updated for a few more days, or even weeks.
+The deprecated subdomain will still be available and updated for a few more days, or even weeks.
 Eventually, I will redirect the subdomain to the new `ojosproject.org` domain.
 It's heavily recommended to use the new domain.

 ## Can I see the code?